5 Low-Sugar Fruits You Won’t Feel Guilty About Eating

 Burn it off in the first 30 minutes on the golf course.

 Incidentally, fat is a good pairing with fruit, says Docgerty.

 “I recommend that when you do have fruit, pair it with fat or protein.
 Like fibre, fat and protein take a little longer for your body to digest so they can also help stabilize your blood sugar.”

 Try berries with plain yogurt or cottage cheese, or add avocado to your smoothie, she suggests.

-Juice counts as a serving of fruit but, as Docherty points out, it does lack the fibre of whole fruit.
-If you’re going to indulge in juice think about doing it only occasionally, make sure there’s no added sugar and limit the serving to 125 ml (half a cup).
+Juice counts as a serving of fruit but, as Docherty notes, it does lack the fibre of whole fruit.
+If you’re going to indulge, think about doing it only occasionally and limit the serving to 125 ml (half a cup).